Tuwaiq-Instructors/HW_Week2_Day4_JSON/README.md

 #### Homework

-There are two exercises students are expected to complete:
+There are two exercises.
+Students are expected to complete both of them:

 **Converting JSON**
 - An html file [named json-dinosaur.html] contains the instructions for this exercise.